nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot overview.md

-# 1 - Onboarding discovery
+# A - Onboarding discovery

 There are two methods for discovering potential on boarding networks:

-- 1.1 - Search for public WIFIs matching a particular SSID wildcard name
+- A.1 - Search for public WIFIs matching a particular SSID wildcard name
-- 1.2 - Search for WIFIs advertising a particular realm
+- A.2 - Search for WIFIs advertising a particular realm

-## 1.1 BRSKI%ssidname wildcard match
+## A.1 BRSKI%ssidname wildcard match

 The device will search for all SSIDs matching the wildcard as specified in [^FRIEL]